-Next to the projects you may discover in My Interests and others such as traveling and global politics, I read quite a lot and usually buy books second-hand in print for a Dollar or two.
+Next to the projects you may discover in My Interests and other cares such as traveling and global politics, I read quite a lot and usually buy books second-hand in print for a Dollar or two.

 In My Bookshelf @Goodreads*), you’ll find some of the books, I am currently reading or read in the past.